c6o/sample-project/README.md

 # Sample Kubernetes Project

-This project is to help you explore and learn CodeZero, and how various features can help greatly accelerate and enhance the Kubernetes development experience.
+This project is to help you explore and learn CodeZero, and to show you how various features can help greatly accelerate and enhance the Kubernetes development experience.

 Please note that this project does not contain all possible Kubernetes scenarios, and does not illustrate all CodeZero features.
 If there is anything you would like to see that is not covered in these samples, please submit a pull request and reach out to us on our [discussion forums](https://github.com/c6o/roadmap/discussions).
 We welcome new feature requests!